Multiple-step research procedure on RE/RI expertise

 When assessing required skills, respondents say that experts should be personally committed, open-minded and impartial people, with analytical minds to solve the ethical/moral dilemmas that may arise as problems.
 Simultaneously, they should also be able to convey and deliberate their potentially diverging opinions or points of view.
 Respondents suggest that the design of the database should (pre)define all skills and expertise of the database members, as well as years of practical experience, as somewhat more important than specific educational background.
 When it comes to specific skills and competences, respondents primarily value RE/RI experience as well as previous experience in RE/RI commissions, closely followed by scientific/research experience.

 The consensus conferences primarily supported the view of the experts.
-Potential users and other key stakeholders come to a conclusion (with strong minority opinions in the case of Aarhus regarding Q1 and Q3) that:
+Potential users and other key stakeholders come to the conclusion (with strong minority opinions in the case of Aarhus regarding Q1 and Q3) that:

 - Q1: A broad, diverse and inclusive approach should be applied to RE/RI expertise;